 Active Directory polling.
 The Administration Server retrieves information about the Active Directory unit structure and about DNS names of the devices from Active Directory groups.
 By default, this type of polling is enabled.
 We recommend that you use Active Directory polling if you use Active directory; otherwise, the Administration Server does not discover any devices.
 If you use Active Directory but some of the networked devices are not listed as members, these devices cannot be discovered by Active Directory polling.

 IP range polling.
-The Administration Server polls the specified IP ranges using ICMP packets and compiles a complete set of data on devices within those IP ranges.
+The Administration Server polls the specified IP ranges using ICMP packets or the NBNS protocol and compiles a complete set of data on devices within those IP ranges.
 By default, this type of polling is disabled.
 It is not recommended to use this type of polling if you use Windows network polling and/or Active Directory polling.